 Federal and Commonwealth community benefits guidelines require a nonprofit hospital to rely on their analysis of their CHNA data to determine the community health issues and priority cohorts on which it chooses to focus its IS.
 By analyzing assessment data, hospitals can identify the health issues that are particularly problematic and rank these issues in order of priority.
-This data can also be used to identify the segments of the community that faces healthrelated disparities or are disproportionately impacted by systemic racism or other forms of discrimination.
 Accordingly, using an interactive, anonymous polling software, LHMC's CBAC and community residents, through the community listening sessions, formally prioritized the community health issues and cohorts that they believed should be the focus of the hospital's IS.
 This prioritization process helps to ensure that LHMC maximizes the impact of its community benefits resources and its efforts to improve health status, address disparities in health outcomes, and promote health equity.